Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: Introduction

-In over-determined systems more training structures are used than the number of correlation functions used in the fit.
-The motivation for using an over-determined system comes from several studies showing decreasing cross validation errors with increasing number of training structures.\cite{leongRobustClusterExpansion2019a, angqvist_icet_2019} However this approach can be prone to over-fitting and lower prediction accuracy \cite{foxAppliedLinReg2016} which has usually been addressed with $\ell_2$ regularization (ridge regression),\cite{muellerBayesianApproachCluster2009} or by using some form feature selection, such as step-wise fitting,\cite{angqvist_icet_2019} evolutionary algorithms, \cite{blum_using_2005, hart_evolutionary_2005-1} or some other form of $\ell_p$ regularization. \cite{nelsonClusterExpansionMade2013, huangNormCompressiveSensing2018a, leongRobustClusterExpansion2019a} In contrast, for the case of under-determined systems more correlation functions are included in the model than structures used when fitting.
-In this case the main issue becomes degeneracy of solutions, which is also addressed by performing feature selection via $\ell_1$ or $\ell_0$ regularization in order to seek out sparse solutions only.
-Although the regularized regression models for over-determined and under-determined systems appear the same, the analysis of solutions is mathematically distinct, and the guarantees for accurate recovery of coefficients can be very different. \cite{calafiore_elghaoui_2014} Here we focus on the case of using under-determined systems for fitting cluster expansions, which can be analyzed within the framework of Compressed Sensing (CS).\cite{candesIntroductionCompressiveSampling2008}
+Several linear regression algorithms for estimating ECI have been proposed and benchmarked in literature.\cite{vandewalleAutomatingFirstprinciplesPhase2002a, blum_using_2005, hart_evolutionary_2005-1, muellerBayesianApproachCluster2009, nelsonCompressiveSensingParadigm2013, leongRobustClusterExpansion2019a} Although most of the proposed algorithms can be used in either overdetermined and underdetermined linear systems, the formal analysis of solutions and mathematical guarantees on the accuracy of coefficients can be very different and are for the most part carried out for each type of linear system separately.\cite{calafiore_elghaoui_2014, hastie_elements_2001} In over-determined systems more training structures are included than the number of correlation functions used in the fit.
+The motivation for using an over-determined system comes from several studies showing decreasing cross validation errors with increasing number of training structures.\cite{leongRobustClusterExpansion2019a, angqvist_icet_2019} In the case of underdetermined systems, more correlation functions are included in the model than structures used when fitting; which is usually motivated for the CEM as a way to avoid a nearsighted pre-selection of correlation functions.
+In the current work, we focus on the case of using underdetermined linear systems using $\ell_1$ regularization as a convex relaxation of the $\ell_0$ pseudo-norm, in order to fit sparse expansions of configuration energy.
+This approach can be formally cast and analyzed within the framework of Compressed Sensing (CS).\cite{candesIntroductionCompressiveSampling2008, candesCompressedSensingCoherent2011a}